-The first step, if your pet is being sick or has diarrhoea, is to stop feeding and to give only small sips of water little and often.
-If your pet continues to vomit, seek veterinary advice.
+The first step, if your dog is being sick, is to stop feeding and make sure there is plenty of fresh water available.
+If your dog continues to vomit for more than 8 hours or is vomiting very frequently, seek veterinary advice.
+There’s usually no need to withhold food if your dog has diarrhoea.
 Self-limiting diarrhoea should normally settle in 2-3 days.

-There are important circumstances where you should not wait for 24 hours before talking to your vet, if your pet is being sick.
+However, there are some circumstances where you should not wait for 24 hours before talking to your vet, if your dog is being sick.

 Call your vet if…

-- Your pet is very young or very old (as they can become dehydrated very quickly)
+- Your dog is very young or very old (as they can become dehydrated very quickly)

-- Your pet has an existing health condition, such as diabetes
+- Your dog has an existing health condition, such as diabetes

-- Your pet already takes medicine.
+- Your dog already takes medicine.
 Ask for advice about whether it can or should be stopped while your pet is being sick

 - You see blood in vomit or diarrhoea or black, tarry looking material is being passed

-- Your pet looks very miserable, becomes depressed or the gums feel dry and tacky
+- Your dog looks very miserable, becomes depressed or the gums feel dry and tacky

-- Your pet’s tummy starts to swell or the pet starts to groan or strain.
+- Your dog’s tummy starts to swell or the dog starts to groan or tries to be sick but nothing comes up.
 Swelling can be a sign of a serious problem – so call your vet immediately if you spot this.

-One last word of advice – call your vet before taking your sick pet to the practice.
-They may ask you to wait in a different waiting area if they suspect your pet could be infectious to other patients.
+One last word of advice – call your vet before taking your sick dog to the practice.
+They may ask you to wait in a different waiting area if they suspect your dog could be infectious to other patients.